Jim Hougan: Career

 In 1993, Hougan became one of the first, if not the first, American journalist to return to Beirut after years of internecine warfare, kidnappings and bombings.
 On assignment for the television documentary program, 60 Minutes, Hougan and Lowell Bergman paved the way for Mike Wallace to interview three of Hezbollah's most powerful figures: its spiritual leader, Sheik Mohammed Hussein Fadlallah; its former Secretary-General, Sheik Subhi al-Tufayli; and Hussein Mussawi, an Iranian agent and head of Islamic Amal.
 Both Musawi and Tufayli have been implicated in Lebanon's torturous Hostage Crisis.
 The segment, titled "Three Days in Beirut," aired on January 16, 1994.
 Hougan continued to work for 60 Minutes over the next two years, after which he returned to writing books.

 These were thrillers, all but one written with his wife, the novelist Carolyn Hougan, using the pseudonym, "John Case."
 The first of these of was The Genesis Code (New York: Ballantine Books, 1997), a New York Times best-seller.
 The First Horseman (New York: Ballantine Books, 1998) followed a year later.
-Kingdom Come (New York: Ballantine Books, 2000) was published under his own name, and was subsequently reprinted as The Magdalen Cipher after becoming a bestseller in Spain.
+Kingdom Come (New York: Ballantine Books, 2000) was published under his own name, and was subsequently reprinted as The Magdalene Cipher after becoming a bestseller in Spain.
 To date, his subsequent novels, all written under the John Case pseudonym, include The Syndrome (2002); The Eighth Day (2002); The Murder Artist (2004); and Ghost Dancer (2007).
 All were published in the U.S. by Ballantine Books, a division of Random House, Inc., as well as by publishers in Europe, Asia, South America, Australia and New Zealand.
 Writing with his wife as "John Case," Hougan has twice been short-listed for the Hammett Prize, honoring literary excellence in crime writing.

 Hougan’s wife Carolyn died from stomach cancer in 2007.

 In 2014, his former high school publicly recognized him and five others as "graduates of distinction."
 He lives in Afton, Virginia.

 Hougan has been an advisory board member of the Colodny Collection at Texas A&M University since at least 2019.

 Rebecca Moore endorsed Hougan's body of work as being the "most credible example of leftist conspiracy literature."
 She expanded on this in another article, where she writes: "I described Mr. Hougan's article in Lobster as falling within the genre of conspiracy literature.
 I stand by that statement, and I believe other readers of the article would agree. [...]
 I believe the editors published Mr. Hougan's piece because of its conspiracy themes.
 However, there is a difference between an article written by a professional conspiracist, and an article with a conspiracy theme written by an investigative reporter.
 I recognize the importance of making that distinction, and I am happy to do so."